 You can download the log files directly from the server and view and process them with a tool such as Excel or Google sheets.

-This data helps you draw important conclusions about your website’s performance, as well as giving you insights about how bots, including the Googlebot, behave on your site.
+The data you gain from log file analysis helps you draw important conclusions about your website’s performance, as well as giving you insights about how search engine bots, including the Googlebot, behave on your site.

 It is important to limit the amount of data recorded in log files, as they can take up a lot of storage space.
 The easiest way to do this is to limit the period under consideration.
 Often it is enough to look at a time window of one week, or check the log files after you have made changes to the page, or after a Google update.